wp-plugins/zenfoliopress/readme.txt

 == Changelog ==

+= 0.0.4 =
+Added the ability to configure the link actions for photos and gallery thumbnails.

 = 0.0.3 =
 As expected, deployment from the WordPress plugin directory had some minor impacts.
 Upated the path to the CSS file, but will look for a more dynamic way to get the path in the future.